xapian/xapian-docsprint/concepts/search/queryparser.rst

 	apple OR (pear AND dessert)

-So to change the precendce and make the dessert a requirement, you would write the query initially as:
+So to change the precedence and make the dessert a requirement, you would write the query initially as:

 	(apple OR pear) AND dessert

 Default Operator
 ~~~~~~~~~~~~~~~~

 When the QueryParser receives a query, it joins together its component
-queries using a `default modifider` which defaults to OP_OR but can be
+queries using a `default operator` which defaults to OP_OR but can be
 modified at run time.

 Additional operators
 ~~~~~~~~~~~~~~~~~~~~

 As well as the basic logical operators, QueryParser supports the additional operators discussed earlier and introduces some new ones, for example: